-- The homeopathic system depends solely on the natural process and the natural laws; it has a limitation in the practice of applying medicines to control the natural occurrences.
-Hence it is no role in the field of contraception, anesthesia, drug-induced abortions etc.
+- The homeopathic system depends solely on the natural process and the natural laws; it has a limitation in the practice of applying medicines to control natural occurrences.
+Hence it is no role in the field of contraception, anesthesia, drug-induced abortions, etc.

 - Highly dependable preoperative, post-operative, well-proven, and preventive medications are not available in homeopathy.
 Many pioneers have contributed various preventive medications in their literary works.
 But the efficacy of such medicines in today’s context has to be evaluated by thorough research work.
-Role of the homeopathic medicines in this field has to develop yet.
+The role of homeopathic medicines in this field has to develop yet.

 Hope you understand the Scope & Limitations of Homeopathy! if you have any doubt you can always ask us in the comment below.
 Follow us on Instagram for more updates.